josipjukic/quasi-snowballing/README.md

 The sentences are presumed to be listed in the column `sentence`, along with the Boolean values which indicate whether sentences are in the seed or not, under the column `seed`.
-Additionally, sentence embeddings should be precomputed and stored in a file as a `NumPy` array or a `PyTorch` tensor.
+Additionally, sentence embeddings should be pre-computed and stored in a file as a `NumPy` array or a `PyTorch` tensor.
 To avoid memory issues when calculating similarities, array and tensor splitting is supported for candidate computation.
 The number of the parts is dynamically adjusted, depending on